Mugshots of locally born Tasmanian prisoner James Geary (1844-1897?) from 1874-1893

 Police Office, Hobart 1893

-Convicted and incarcerated for a series of minor offences at the Police Office, Hobart, James Geary was photographed in 1893 at 49yrs old, looking rather healthier in this mugshot than in 1889.
+Convicted and incarcerated for a series of minor offences at the Municipal Police Office, Hobart, James Geary was photographed in 1893 at 49 yrs old, looking rather healthier in this mugshot (below) than in 1877.
 He married 44 year old widow Jane Saunders in 1894, his occupation listed as a 48 yr old labourer and bachelor.
 However, he may have died of heart disease one year after his last conviction, at Black Brush, Brighton, north of Hobart, in the house of John Samson.
-An inquest was held on 4th January, 1897, but the registration of his death on 2nd January at Black Brush gave his age as 43 yrs old rather than 49yrs, possibly because the date of his birth, as written on the record, states “not known”.
-The Tasmanian police gazette published this same man’s age as 40yrs old when the notice of the inquest was published on January 29th, 1897 (p.
+An inquest was held on 4th January, 1897, but the registration of his death on 2nd January at Black Brush gave his age as 43 yrs old rather than 49 yrs, possibly because the date of his birth, as written on the record, states “not known”.
+The Tasmanian police gazette published this same man’s age as 40 yrs old when the notice of the inquest was published on January 29th, 1897 (p.
 18).

-Even as late as 1893, the photographer at the Metropolitan Police Office, Hobart, where this photograph was taken, was still printing prisoner mugshots in the oval frame used by Thomas Nevin for his 1870s cartes-de-visite of prisoners at the Mayor’s Court, MPO and Hobart Gaol.
+Even as late as 1893, the photographer at the Municipal Police Office, Hobart, where this photograph was taken, was still printing prisoner mugshots in the oval mount used by Thomas J. Nevin for his mid 1870s cartes-de-visite of prisoners at the Mayor’s Court, MPO and Hobart Gaol.

 James Geary Page 665:GD63/1/1